Job Profile: Solar (PV) Technician

 Solar Training at RSI

-The RSI Solar Power and Technology program teaches the fundamentals of photovoltaic science and then delves into more complex subjects and training.
+The RSI Electro-Mechanical Technologies program teaches the fundamentals of photovoltaic science and then delves into more complex subjects and training.
 PV study and installation training is set within the context of how it functions as part of the other HVAC/R systems.
 Course topics include:

 - PV science